 See a kaleidescope of natural wonders during a last minute break to Iceland

 Fly from the UK to Iceland in just under three hours and a world of incredible attractions await.
 Short flight times equals less time on the plane, so more time to explore on your last minute getaway.
+See how many Icelandic phrases you can pick up before you land!

 A trip to Iceland isn’t just a holiday, it’s an event, with wonders such as the Northern Lights to take in as well as volcanoes, mountains, geysers and hot springs.
 The Golden Circle trip is a highlight and the 300-kilometre circuit incorporated many of the main attractions, such as dazzling waterfalls, tectonic ridge zones and impressive geyser.

 Iceland’s capital, Reykjavik, is the ideal base from which to take day trips and explore the country’s highlights.
-It’s also a gem in itself, with a lively cafe culture, bustling markets and geothermal spa pools to enjoy as well as the opportunity to dine in some of Iceland’s best restaurants.
+It’s also a gem in itself, with a lively café culture, bustling markets and geothermal spa pools to enjoy as well as the opportunity to dine in some of Iceland’s best restaurants.

 Those in search of retail therapy will find numerous trendy shops selling the latest in cutting edge Icelandic fashion.
 The flea market, which is open during weekends, is the place to head for an eclectic range of goods including the iconic lopapeysa, a hand knitted wool jumper synonymous with Iceland.

 When the sun sets, the city comes alive with everything from laid-back bars with live music to clubs open to the small hours for those who like to party, and comedy clubs, opera and cabaret in between.
 To sample Icelandic city life at it’s most colourful, head to Austurvollur Square, just north of the city pond.
-Lined with shops and cafe, this is where friends and family come to relax, celebrate and drink beer.
+Lined with shops and café, this is where friends and family come to relax, celebrate and drink beer.

 The best time of year to book your last minute holiday